Power law cosmology in modified theory with thermodynamics analysis: Introduction

 \section{Introduction}

-\qquad Current standard observations including type Ia Supernovae ($ SNeIa $), the cosmic microwave background ($ CMB $) radiation, large scale structure ($ LSS $), the Planck satellite, baryon acoustic oscillations ($ BAO $) and the Wilkinson microwave anisotropy probe ($ WMAP $) provide strong evidence about the accelerated expansion of the universe.
+\qquad Current standard observations including type Ia Supernovae (SNIa), the cosmic microwave background (CMB) radiation, large scale structure (LSS), the Planck satellite, baryon acoustic oscillations (BAO), and the Wilkinson microwave anisotropy probe (WMAP) provide strong evidence about the accelerated expansion of the universe.
 It is noticed that modified gravity may describe the accelerated expansion of the universe in a better way.
-As we know, the model of modified gravity is a simple gravitational alternative to the dark energy model.
-The idea behind these approaches to dark energy consists of adding additional gravitational terms to the Einstein-Hilbert action.
-This results in changing the evolution of the universe at early or late times.
+As we know, the modified gravity model is a simple gravitational alternative to the dark energy model.
+The idea behind these approaches to dark energy consists of adding additional gravitational terms to the Einstein-Hilbert action, which changes the universe's evolution in early or late times.
 Many examples of such models in modified gravity abound in the literature \cite{Cognola:2007vq, Nojiri:2007bt, Bamba:2015jqa}.
 During the inflationary era, the Universe expanded at an extremely rapid rate.
-The inflationary era came to light during the late $70's$in the early $ 80's $, which solved some of the problems of the big bang model.
-Bouncing cosmological models may be an acceptable an acceptable description of the universe at early and late times and fit observations.
-This can be described by modified gravity in a unified way.To explain the accelerated expansion in standard general relativity, a phantom fluid or field is required.
-This phantom field leads eventually to a big rip, i.e., to a crushing type singularity. \cite{Odintsov:2018nch}.\\
+The inflationary era came to light during the late $70's$ in the early $ 80's $, which solved some of the problems of the Big Bang model.
+Bouncing cosmological models may be an acceptable description of the universe at early and late times and fit observations.
+This can be described by modified gravity in a unified way.
+To explain the accelerated expansion in standard general relativity, a phantom fluid or field is required.
+This phantom field eventually leads to a big rip, i.e., to a crushing type of singularity. \cite{Odintsov:2018nch}.